Last updated on February 19th, 2021 at 10:42 pm

 lemon mint is growing in a teapot with a broken handle.

-If your children are helping with your indoor garden, a nice idea is to take some plain plant pots, and let the kids decorate them with paint, paper etc. to produce their own unique pots.
+If your children are helping with your indoor garden, a nice idea is to take some plain plant pots, and let the kids decorate the pots with paint or paint markers, or decoupage pots with paper, to produce their own unique containers.